benhodgson/baluhn/README.md

 ## Introduction

-Baluhn provides a base-agnostic implementation of the [Luhn algorithm](http://en.wikipedia.org/wiki/Luhn_algorithm) for Python.
+Baluhn provides a base-independent implementation of the [Luhn algorithm](http://en.wikipedia.org/wiki/Luhn_algorithm) for Python.
 It is useful for generating and verifying check digits in arbitrary bases.